- OVERVIEWProviding an extensive range of services

 DNA-17 is the latest generation DNA profiling system to be utilised by the National DNA Database® (NDNAD).

-In 2014 the NDNAD led the biggest change to UK forensic DNA testing since 2000 by authorising the replacement of SGMplus™ (the STR multiplex used up to this point) with DNA-17 technologies.
-3 manufacturers, Life Technologies (Thermo Fisher Scientific), Promega Corporation and Qiagen supply DNA-17 multiplex kits and they all provide significant advantages over the previous SGMplus™ system.
+In 2014, the NDNAD led the biggest change to UK forensic DNA testing since 2000 by authorising the replacement of SGMplus™ (the STR multiplex used up to this point) with DNA-17 technologies.
+Three manufacturers, Life Technologies (Thermo Fisher Scientific), Promega Corporation and Qiagen supply DNA-17 multiplex kits and they all provide significant advantages over the previous SGMplus™ system.